LakshmiPrasannan/People_Counting_OpenVINO/WRITEUP.md

 Lighting, model accuracy, and camera focal length/image size have different effects on a deployed edge model.
 The potential effects of each of these are as follows:

 With some of the models used the model accuracy kept varying with the factors like camera focal length/image.
 Especially while using lite models.
 However with the current model this wasn't an issue and we haven't done any conversions to the frame like grey image to understand the scene better.

+With changing lighting e.g. color of the dress the person was wearing or with the angle of person leaving or entering the screen this OpenVINO showed 90% accuracy in frames.

+So even when the focal length changed while person's face was detected or backside was detected the model showed accuracy in understanding it as a person 90% of the frames.

+This has helped a lot in giving accurate warning messages.

 ## Model Research